jhannes/identity-fun/EXERCISE.md

    * `export SCOPE=openid+profile+email`
 5. Generate an authorization URL and paste into your web browser (find under Overview > Endpoints):
    * `echo "https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize?scope=$SCOPE&response_type=code&redirect_uri=$REDIRECT_URI&client_id=$CLIENT_ID"`
 6. Authorize with *any organization you have access to*.
 You can authorize with your work account, your account at your client site or any organization that uses Active Directory.
-Since the organization has no relationship with your personal Active Directory, the user will be prompted for consent before Active Directory gives their information to your app. **Don't panick when the browser redirects you to your currently inactive redirect_uri**
+Since the organization has no relationship with your personal Active Directory, the user will be prompted for consent before Active Directory gives their information to your app. **Don't panic when the browser redirects you to your currently inactive redirect_uri**
 7. Copy the `code` from the resulting URL (example)
    * `export CODE=<value from browser query parameter>`
 8. Request the authorization token: